 The board of trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Trustees have appointed a specialist school business manager from Colne Community School to perform a peer review.
+However, the Trustees have appointed P Mendham, the School Business Manager of Colne Community School to perform peer review.